port

 Savor a deluxe lunch before commencing your tour of the capital.

-Photo opportunity at the Independence Monument in Phnom Penh, the capital of Cambodia, built in 1958 to memorialize Cambodia's independence from France.
-Continue to the city’s namesake, Wat Phnom.
-The temple was built in 1372, and stands 27 meters above the ground.
+Snap photos at the Independence Monument in Phnom Penh, built in 1958 to memorialize Cambodia's independence from France.
+Continue to the city's namesake, Wat Phnom.
+The temple was built in 1372 and stands 87 feet tall.

 Visit the Tuol Sleng Museum, formerly a high school.
 The five buildings of the complex were converted in 1975 (after the Khmer Rouge won the civil war) into a prison and interrogation center.
-Renamed Security Prison 21 (S-21) the buildings were enclosed in an electrified barbed wire fence, the classrooms converted into tiny prison cells and torture chambers, and the windows covered with iron bars and barbed wire.
-Between 1975 and 1979, an estimated 17,000 people were imprisoned at Tuol Sleng and usually were former Khmer Rouge members and soldiers accused of betraying the party.
-Prisoners' families were often brought en masse to be interrogated and later murdered at the Choeung Ek extermination center.
-In 1979, the Vietnamese army uncovered the grisly site and it was opened as a museum memorializing the brutal actions of the Khmer Rouge.
+Renamed Security Prison 21 (S-21), the buildings were enclosed in an electrified barbed wire fence, the classrooms converted into tiny prison cells and torture chambers, and the windows were covered with iron bars and barbed wire.
+Between 1975 and 1979, an estimated 17,000 people were imprisoned at Tuol Sleng.
+Prisoners and their families were usually later murdered at the Choeung Ek extermination center.
+The Vietnamese army uncovered this grisly site in 1979, and it was opened as a museum memorializing the brutal actions of the Khmer Rouge.
 You may have a chance to take photos with one of the surviving prisoners; then, relax for the drive back to Sihanoukville and rejoin the ship.

-Please note: The museum is not appropriate for children; parental discretion is strongly advised.
+Travel time to Phnom Penh is approximately 2.5 hours each way.
+The museum is not appropriate for children; parental discretion is strongly advised.
 Shoulders and legs must be covered when visiting the Royal Palace.
-Travel time from Sihanoukville to Phnom Penh is approximately 2½ hours each way.